Cycerotki/forfun/README.md

 6. Create a new branch to store your commits via git checkout -b <make a branch name here>
 7. See the current branch using git branch
 8. Switch branches using git switch <branchname> or git checkout <branchname>
 9. If your repo isn't created yet, go create one.
-Then follow the instructions on '....or push an existing repository from the command line'
+Then add git origin using git remote add origin https://{username}:{password}@github.com/{username}/project.git
 10. To push your new branch, use git push origin <branchname>
 11. On GitHub, open a pull request to merge branch with main
 12. Then merge online, or you can follow instructions to merge with main branch from your terminal